PGY1 Residency Structure

 Hospital Pharmacy Practice

-The resident should become licensed by the Texas State Board of Pharmacy as a Registered Pharmacist by August 1.
-As part of this longitudinal learning experience, the resident will staff inpatient operations throughout the year.
-Scheduling to be determined annually based on the number of residents and staffing needs, not to exceed an average of sixteen hours per two-week pay period over ten months.
+The resident will staff inpatient operations throughout the year, including order verification, pharmacy-to-dose consults, providing clinical team information to the provider, and nurses, and sterile compounding.
+Scheduling will be determined annually based on the number of residents and staffing needs, not to exceed an average of 16 hours per two-week pay period.

-The resident may also be required to staff in extenuating circumstances, limited to no more than three days per residency year.
+The resident may also be required to staff outside of their standard duty in extenuating circumstances, limited to no more than three days per residency year.
 While there are no specific criteria defining extenuating circumstances, the individual situation is evaluated and efforts are made to minimize time away from the resident’s current rotation.
 Approval to require a resident to staff must be obtained from the residency leadership.

-Successful completion of a research project is required.
+Successful completion of a research project is required for residency program certificate.
 The resident must adhere to the established timeline for the project to assure successful completion during the one-year residency.
-The major project topic may be an idea of the resident, from a suggested list, or individually assigned.
+The research topic may be an idea of the resident, from a suggested list, or individually assigned.
 The project will be directly supervised by the preceptors who have expertise in the topic.

 The research project must be approved the UT Health San Antonio Investigational Review Board and the UH Research Committee.
-Research results will be presented as a platform presentation at a regional residency conference, as determined by the Residency Advisory Committee (RAC), and as a poster presentation at UT’s “Celebrating Pharmacy Research Excellence Day” in the spring.
+Research results will be presented as a platform presentation and as a poster presentation at UT’s “Celebrating Pharmacy Research Excellence Day” in the spring.

-The major project must also be submitted in final manuscript form to the RAC in order to receive a residency certificate.
+The major project must also be submitted in final manuscript form to preceptors and program leadership in order to receive a residency certificate.
 The resident is strongly encouraged to publish the results of the major project in a peer-reviewed journal.

 Professional Development